amanv3093/bookshelf/README.md

-# Personal Bookshelf
+## Personal Bookshelf

-This project aims to create a web application using React that allows users to search for books using the Open Library API and save them to a personal bookshelf.
+This React application allows users to search for books using the Open Library API and maintain a personal bookshelf in the browser using localStorage.

+## Tech Stack

+- HTML: For the structure of the web pages.
+- CSS: For styling the components.
+- JavaScript: For implementing the functionality.
+- React: For managing state and components.

 ## Features Implemented